 March 21

-The British Museum presents The Women Who Made Picasso, in which a distinguished panel discusses accomplished women whose contributions Picasso’s fame has until recently overshadowed.
+The British Museum presents The Women Who Made Picasso, in which a panel of distinguished experts discusses accomplished women (artists among them) whose contributions Picasso’s fame has until recently overshadowed.
 Register here.

 March 29

 Catherine Hall-van den Elsen—author of the book Luisa Roldan—delivers the Philadelphia Museum of Art’s Eda G. Diskant Lecture: The Extraordinary Life of Luisa Roldán.
+She recounts the story of the developing recognition of a 17th-century woman now recognized as one of the most significant sculptors of Spain’s early modern period.
 Hybrid event; register here for online attendance, or here for in-person attendance.

 March 31